AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 1. Reproduce the login attempt.

-1. Navigate to [log directory](#check-log-files-v2) of the application
+1. Navigate to the [log directory](#check-log-files-v2) of the application.

 1. For Windows:

-    1. Open "aemcompanionlog.txt".
+    1. Open "aemcompanionlog.txt."

-    1. Search for messages that begin with "Login browser address changed to".
+    1. Search for messages that begin with "Login browser address changed to."
 These entries also contain the URL that the application loaded.

    For Mac:

-    1. `com.adobe.aem.desktop-nnnnnnnn-nnnnnn.log`, where the **n** are replaced by whichever numbers are in the newest file name.
+    1. In `com.adobe.aem.desktop-nnnnnnnn-nnnnnn.log`, whichever numbers are in the newest file name replace **n**.

-    1. Search for messages that begin with "loaded frame".
+    1. Search for messages that begin with "loaded frame."
 These entries also contain the URL that the application loaded.

 Looking at the URL sequence that is being loaded can help troubleshoot at the SAML's end to determine what is wrong.

 ### SSL configuration issue {#ssl-config-v2}

-The libraries that [!DNL Experience Manager] desktop app uses for HTTP communication utilizes strict SSL enforcement.
-At times, a connection may succeed using a browser but fails using [!DNL Experience Manager] desktop app.
+The libraries that the [!DNL Experience Manager] desktop app uses for HTTP communication uses strict SSL enforcement.
+At times, a connection may succeed using a browser but fails when using the [!DNL Experience Manager] desktop app.
 To configure SSL appropriately, install the missing intermediate certificate in Apache.
 See [How to install an Intermediate CA cert in Apache](https://access.redhat.com/solutions/43575).

-The libraries that [!DNL Experience Manager] desktop app uses for HTTP communication utilize strict SSL enforcement.
-So there can be instances where SSL connections that succeed through a browser fail with [!DNL Adobe Experience Manager] desktop app.
-This is good because it encourages correct configuration of SSL and increases security, but can be frustrating when the application is unable to connect.
+The libraries that the [!DNL Experience Manager] desktop app uses for HTTP communication use strict SSL enforcement.
+So, there can be instances where SSL connections that succeed through a browser fail with the [!DNL Adobe Experience Manager] desktop app.
+This outcome is good because it encourages correct configuration of SSL and increases security, but can be frustrating when the application is unable to connect.

 The recommended approach in this case is to use a tool to analyze a server's SSL certificate and identify issues so they can be corrected.
-There are websites that inspect a server's certificate on providing its URL.
+There are Web sites that inspect a server's certificate by providing its URL.

-As a temporary measure, it is possible to disable strict SSL enforcement in [!DNL Adobe Experience Manager] desktop app.
-This is not a recommended long-term solution, as it reduces security by hiding the root cause of incorrectly configured SSL.
+As a temporary measure, it is possible to disable strict SSL enforcement in the [!DNL Adobe Experience Manager] desktop app.
+This approach is not a recommended long-term solution, as it reduces security by hiding the root cause of incorrectly configured SSL.
 To disable strict enforcement:

-1. Use the editor of your choice to edit the application's JavaScript configuration file, which are found (by default) at the following locations (depending on the operating system):
+1. Use the editor of your choice to edit the application's JavaScript configuration file, which is found (by default) at the following locations (depending on the operating system):

     On Mac: `/Applications/Adobe Experience Manager Desktop.app/Contents/Resources/javascript/lib-smb/config.json`